The UnMotivation of Terry Silver.

 Enter Chozen.
 [DUN DUN DAAAH – but played on a kazoo…]

-Yeh, if that name didn’t give you any chills, it’s because Chozen has less cache than Terry Silver’s vegan girlfriend.
+Yeh, if that name didn’t give you any chills, it’s because Chozen (the scenery-chewing student villain from KARATE KID II) has less cachet than Terry Silver’s vegan girlfriend.
 The producers are thinking to expand this cardboard role into the conquering hero of Season Five?
 Oh, and there’s talk about Terry Silver calling in MIKE BARNES– Who the fuck?— … ooh yeh, he kicked Daniel in the nuts once.